certara/pyDarwin/docs/Usage.rst

 Stopping Execution
 =========================

-:review:`A running search can be stopped using following command:`
+A running search can be stopped using following command:
 .. code:: python

     python -m darwin.stop_search [-f] <project dir>|<options file>

-| :review:`You need to provide the path to the project folder or to the options file associated with the search you want to stop.`
+You need to provide the path to the project folder or to the options file associated with the search you want to stop.
-| :review:`Optional flag specifies whether the search must be stopped immediatelly.
-If not set the search will stop after current model runs are finished.`
+Optional flag specifies whether the search must be stopped immediatelly.
+If not set the search will stop after current model runs are finished.

 .. warning::
    Don't force-stop GP during ask-stage <reference here>.
 Either wait for it to finish (``Done asking`` in the console output and/or :file:`messages.txt`) or stop w/o ``-f`` flag.